Incorporation Issuance and Renewal

 A license issued under the Ontario Extra-Provincial Corporations Act does not qualify for a Certificate of Authorization or recognition as a “health profession corporation” under the RHPA.

-To request a replacement Certificate of Authorization, send your signed, written request, including your corporation ID number and a brief explanation, and the $10 fee to the Corporations Unit.
-Payment is accepted by credit card using the payment form or cheque made payable to the College of Physicians and Surgeons of Ontario.
+To request a replacement Certificate of Authorization, send your signed, written request, including your corporation ID number and a brief explanation to the Corporations Unit.

 The CPSO mails the replacement Certificate of Authorization to your registered office address, unless indicated otherwise, within two weeks.
 The College will not fax or provide photocopies of the certificate.